fujiokayu/RwSpreadSheet/README.md

 # RwSpreadsheet

 This is the simple wrapper of [gspread](https://github.com/burnash/gspread) to read/write Google Spreadsheet.
-May [gspread](https://github.com/burnash/gspread) is already enough, but just I need more simple way to initialyze.
+[gspread](https://github.com/burnash/gspread) is already enough, but just I need more simple way to initialyze.

 ## Getting Started